 That annoying itch can stop you in your tracks during a run.
 Find out how to prevent it.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 You’re on a run and in a nice groove.
-Then all of a sudden pain slowly creeps up your legs, like tiny ants are marching up and down.
-One of the most common, overwhelming sensations a runner can experience is itchy legs.
+Then all of a sudden, an odd type of pain slowly creeps up your legs, like tiny ants are marching up and down.
+One of the most common, overwhelming sensations a runner can experience is itchy legs, also known as runner’s itch.
 It’s an annoying situations that can halt your run.
 And no matter how much you scratch, the itchy sensation doesn’t seem to go away.
 Sigh.